xaanyaax/Eye-Cancer-AI-Model/README.md

 High performance in detecting early-stage symptoms.

+📦 AI Model Access
+The trained AI model (AI.pth) is not included in this repository due to size constraints.

+If you'd like access to the model file for research or development purposes, feel free to reach out to me via email:
+📩 your.email@example.com

+Note: Model access is shared for academic or non-commercial use only.

 🌐 Live Demo
 🚀 Try it out now: Visit Deployed Site

 ▶️ Watch the Walkthrough
 📺 YouTube Demo Video: Watch here

 🧩 Tech Stack
 ⚙️ FastAPI (AI model backend)